getsolus/solus-site.github.io/content/blog/2021-05-29-funding-solus-development.md

 If you are interested in supporting Solus or development of one or more of our projects, we encourage you to become a financial contributor today.
 We are working to provide additional incentives to backers, with some of the early tier perks being detailed below (as well as on our Open Collective page).

-Please bare in mind that we are actively working on the tooling to facilitate some of the perks, we will endeavour to provide them as quickly as possible.
+Please keep in mind that we are actively working on the tooling to facilitate some of the perks, we will endeavour to provide them as quickly as possible.

 ## Tiers